Mount Elbert: Geography

+Climate

 Weather conditions often change rapidly, and afternoon thunderstorms are common in the summertime; hailstorms and snow are possible year-round.
-An electrical storm on the mountain's summit was considered remarkable enough to be reported in the July 1894 issue of Science.
+One thunderstorm on the mountain's summit was considered remarkable enough to be reported in the July 1894 issue of Science.

 Geology

 Mount Elbert is part of the Sawatch Range, an uplift of the Laramide Orogeny which separated from the Mosquito Range to the east around 28 million years ago.
 The tops of this range were heavily glaciated, leaving behind characteristic summit features and other such clues.
-For example, the base of Elbert on the eastern side exhibits large igneous and metamorphic rocks deposited when the glaciers receded, which lie on a lateral moraine.
+For example, the base of Elbert on the eastern side exhibits expanses of igneous and metamorphic rocks exposed when the glaciers receded, leaving a lateral moraine.
 Further up the eastern side there is a large cirque with a small tarn.
 There are also lakes to both the north and south, Turquoise and Twin Lakes respectively; the Twin Lakes are a result of the natural dam of end moraines, and Turquoise Lake was created by the manmade Sugar Loaf Dam.

 Mount Elbert is composed largely of quartzite.
 However, the summit ridge consists of metamorphic basement rock, which is Pre-Cambrian in origin and about 1.7 billion years old.
 There are various igneous intrusions including pegmatite, as well as bands of gneiss and schist.
 Unlike mountains of similar altitude elsewhere, Elbert lacks both a permanent snowpack and a prominent north-facing cirque, which can be attributed to its position among other mountains of similar height, causing it to receive relatively small quantities of precipitation.